jsef77/Lincoln-City-Council-Bins-API/README.md

 # Lincoln-City-Council-Bins-API-LED
-Node.js application to control an Ardunio LED depending on which bins to put out for the upcoming bin day To simply save a .json file see [here](https://github.com/jsef77/Lincoln-City-Council-Bins-API/tree/main)
+Node.js application to control an Ardunio LED depending on which bins to put out for the upcoming bin day

+To simply fetch a .json file see [here](https://github.com/jsef77/Lincoln-City-Council-Bins-API/tree/main)

 ## Requirements